M1-CHPS/glhpc/docs/lab1.md

 ### 2. Setup git

-Please refer to Lecture 1 for all the git commands you will need in this section.
+Please refer to [Lecture 1](lecture1.md) for all the git commands you will need in this section.

 #### a) Run `git status`, then stage all files from `first_c_project` in git.
-#### b) Create a first commit with the message "My first commit"
+#### b) Create a first commit

-You should use the command `git commit -m "<message>"` or git may open nano/vim for you to edit the commit message, which may be confusing.
+You should use the command `git commit -m "added main.c"` or git may open nano/vim for you to edit the commit message, which may be confusing.

 #### c) Ensure the commit worked: